Advanced DocRead reporting with Power BI

 The DocRead reporting suite provides several reports to help you manage your compliance tasks.
 The out-of-the-box reporting options allow administrators and line managers to track progress with real-time reports.
 Whilst powerful out of the box, it's impossible for the suite to cover more customised reporting requirements.
 That's where Power BI comes in.
 With its own dedicated reporting engine Power BI has no problem working with large data sets.
 When combined with the rich data created by DocRead, it allows you to create beautiful and powerful reports giving insights about how your SharePoint content is being targeted, read and acknowledged by your users.

 Here is a list of all of the DocRead and Power BI related posts I have recently created.
-I hope to add more as my Power BI reporting project progresses.

 How to link your DocRead database to Power BI

 This post explains how to get your DocRead databases into Power BI desktop so you can use them to create bespoke reports.